Bride of the Regiment: Pre-Code sequences

 The film was full of so much Pre-Code humor that it ran into censorship problems in many areas.
 The film drew large crowds in Chicago where it played as an "Adults Only" feature.
 The soundtrack reveals some amazingly suggestive dialogue.
-In one sequence, Myrna Loy (playing a depraved dancer named Sophie) finds out Vultow (Walter Pidgeon) who had previously fallen for her charms and made love to her has met with Anna-Marie (Vivienne Segal) and fallen for her charms and has completely forgotten about her.
+In one sequence, Myrna Loy (playing a depraved dancer named Sophie) finds out Vultow (Walter Pidgeon) who had previously fallen for her charms and had sex with her has met with Anna-Marie (Vivienne Segal) and fallen for her charms and has completely forgotten about her.
 Sophie declares "I'll get him back!
 I'll dance until his blood is steaming!" and proceeds to begin a smoldering dance number on top of a long dinner table in a very seductive manner in an attempt to lure back Vultow from the charms of Anna-Marie.
 In another scene, Vultow has a conversation with Anna-Marie.
 He believes he has had sexual relations with her during the previous night.
 In reality, however, he dozed off after drinking too much liquor and dreamed the entire episode.
 The conversation runs as follows:

 Vultow: "Have you learned that sometimes defeat can be sweet?
 That even surrender may have its, umm, compensation?